gmdsi/GMDSI_notebooks/docs/part2/freyberg_pstfrom_pest_setup.md

 Crushed it!

-#### 6.3.1.
-Secondary Observations
+#### Secondary Observations

 Often it is usefull to include "secondary model outcomes" as observations.
 These can be important components in a history-matching dataset to tease out specific aspects of system behaviour (e.g. head differences between aquifer layers to inform vertical permeabilities).
 Or they may be simple summaries of modelled outputs which are of interest for a prediction (e.g. minimum simulated head over a given period).

 If you inspect the tutorial folder you will find a file named `helpers.py`.
 This is a python source file which we have prepared for you.
 (Open it to see how it is organized.)
 It contains a function named `process_secondary_obs()`.
 This function reads the model output .csv files, processes them and writes a series of new observation .csv files.
-These new files contain (1) the temporal-differences between head and SFR observations, and (2) the difference in heads between the top and bottom layers at each observation point.
-The new .csv files are named `heads.tdiff.csv`,`sfr.tdiff.csv` and `heads.vdiff.csv` respectively.
+These new files contain the temporal-differences between head and SFR observations.
+The new .csv files are named `heads.tdiff.csv`and `sfr.tdiff.csv`, respectively.

 First, lets load the function here and run it so you can see what happens.
 (And to make sure that the observation files are in the template folder!)

 Run the next cell, then inspect the template folder.
-You should see three new csv files.
+You should see several new csv files.
 These are the new secondary observations calculated by the post-processing function.

 ```python